acearchive/legacy-artifact-action/README.md

 are deduplicated by their multihash, so if the repository contains a v0 CID and a v1 CID with the same multihash, only one will be returned.

-The `cids` output will always return the CIDs for all artifacts in the repository, even through schema version changes.
+In `history` and `upload` mode, the `cids` output will always return the CIDs for all artifacts in the history of the repository, even through schema version changes.

 ### `artifacts`